-When I was younger, I didn’t hesitate to share my lipglosses and mascaras with friends.
-Who knew you could catch an infection that way?
-Thankfully, I have always been lucky, but thinking back to the unnecessary risks I took, I cringe.
+When I was younger, I didn’t hesitate to share my lipglosses and mascaras with my friends.
+I had no idea we could give one another an infection that way.
+Luckily, that never happened but, when I think back on how reckless we were, I cringe.

-Every time you dip your little finger into it, some of the bacteria on it may find their way into the pot.
+Every time you dip your dainty little finger into a jar, some of the bacteria on it may find their way into the pot.
 If these bacteria happen to be dangerous, they could give your friend an infection.

 What About Bar Soap?

-We know bacteria thrive in moist environments and bar soap are often moist.
-They take a while to dry after each use.
+Bacteria thrive in moist environments.
+Bar soaps are often moist (they take their sweet time to dry after each use).
 That makes them the perfect playground for bacteria.

-A 2011 study has discovered that using bar soap contaminated with bacteria can indeed transfer them from person to person.
-But don’t rush to throw yours out just yet.
+A 2011 study discovered that using bar soap contaminated with bacteria can indeed transfer them from person to person.
+But, don’t rush to throw yours out just yet.
 Another study has found the opposite.
-Scientists infected bar soap with bacteria and found they were unlikely to get transferred on skin during handwashing.
+Scientists infected bar soap with bacteria and found they were unlikely to get transferred on skin during handwashing!

 For the second study, “sixteen panelists were instructed to wash with the inoculated bars using their normal handwashing procedure.
 After washing, none of the 16 panelists had detectable levels of either test bacterium on their hands.”

 This difference in bacteria transfer is probably due to the way we wash our hands.
 Adults are usually more throughout.
 They spend more time making sure they clean every single part of their hands, including the areas between each finger and under their fingernails, and rinse well.
-Children don’t like washing hands and tend to do so more quickly.
-As a result, mor bacteria, after rinsing, remain on their hands.
+Children don’t like washing hands.
+They do it quickly and carelessly.
+That’s why there are way more bacteria on their hands.

 The Bottom Line

-Most skincare products can be shared with friends and family members who have your same skin type and concerns.
+Most skincare products can be shared with friends – as long as they have your same skin type and concerns (if not, they won’t do them much good, will they?).
 But beware of anything that comes in a jar and bar soaps.
 They are more likely to transfer bacteria, so use them carefully.
 The risk may be tiny, but why take it?